 Students who have withdrawn from the College or have failed to maintain continuous enrollment for more than one semester must complete a re-enrollment application with the Admissions Office.
-Upon approval of application material, the Registrar's Office will notify the student regarding updated advising information and degree program progress.
-Students that have been absent from Defiance College for one calendar year may be placed under the general education requirements to complete their degree program.
+Upon approval of application material by the student's respective Program Director, the Registrar's Office will notify the student regarding updated advising information and degree program progress.
 The following are required to complete the application for re-enrollment:

 - 1. A completed application for re-enrollment through the Defiance College Office of Admissions website. - 2.
 An official transcript from each college and university attended (regardless of credit earned) sent directly from the higher education institution to the Registrar's Office at Defiance College. - 3.
-A suspension/dismissal form completed by the previous college or university, if the student was suspended or dismissed either for academic or social reasons.
+A suspension/dismissal form completed by the previous college or university, if the student was suspended or dismissed either for academic or social reasons. - 4.
+A confidential transfer report form.